oVirt/ovirt-site/source/develop/release-management/features/sla/hosted-engine-new-deployment.html.md

 1. Host installation fails during the network setup stage
    The reason for this is that the VDSM setup removes the routing table.
-   Workaround: Rewrite the routing table after the host gets to the "non operational" state and then save the network configuration. using vdsm-client.
-This causes the host to go to the "up" state almost immediatly.
+   Workaround: Rewrite the routing table after the host gets to the "non-operational" state and then save the network    configuration. using vdsm-client.
+This causes the host to go to the "up" state almost immediately.
    Permanent solution: Handle this in host deploy code.
 2. Adding Hosted Engine disk takes a long time
    This might not be a problem if using a cow format and not raw.
 But this hasn't been tested yet.
 3. When using an FQDN that resolves to a real IP the bootstrap VM tries to access the real IP and the installation fails
    Workaround: Add a line to /etc/hosts on the host that maps the FQDN to the vm temporary IP.
-               Add a line to /etc/hosts on the vm that maps the FQDN to localhost - not implemented.
+               Add a line to /etc/hosts on the VM that maps the FQDN to localhost - not implemented.
-   After a successfull installation those lines need to be removed.
+   After a successfull installation, those lines need to be removed.
 4. When hosted engine with an ISCSI domain the storage domain creation fails
    This seems like a bug in Ansible ovirt_storage_domain module which doesn't support this feature: https://www.ovirt.org/develop/release-management/features/storage/discard-after-delete/
-   Workaround: use direct api command until the Ansible module is fixed - not implemented.
+   Workaround: use direct API command until the Ansible module is fixed - not implemented.
 5. Gluster and fibre channel storage
    Not implemented
 6. When creating the configuration archive the agent fails to read it
    Ansible's archive module creates a compressed tar archive.
-The agent expects a non compressed version.
+The agent expects a non-compressed version.
    Workaround: create the archive using the command module.
 7. After installing VDSM libvirt commands need to be authenticated
    Workaround: configure libvirt to listen to tls and preform the commands using: qemu+tls:///{IP}/system